kbsant/puzzles/README.md

     ;;  ................  .................  ................

 A recursive implementation of Towers of Hanoi is available.
-It is written in platform-independent clojure and works without sid-effects: maps serve as input, while a the output solution is a series of steps represented by a vector:
+It is written in platform-independent clojure and works without side-effects: maps serve as input, while a the output solution is a series of steps represented by a vector: